HyperCodec/shuttle-deploy/README.md

 - api_key* - Your shuttle.rs API key.
 For security reasons, please use [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) so as to not leak access to your Shuttle account.
 - project_name* - The name of the Shuttle project.
 - path - The path to your Shuttle project.

+### Common Errors
+- `404 not found` - This usually means that your Shuttle project does not exist.
+To solve this issue ensure that you have run `cargo shuttle init` and `cargo shuttle project start` to initialize the project on your [shuttle console](https://console.shuttle.rs)